Share this article

 The municipality you live in and the

 VluchtelingenWerk Nederland (VWN) can also help with this.
-VWNundefineds volunteer employment coaches can help you to find a suitable job, training, internship or volunteer work.
+VWN's volunteer employment coaches can help you to find a suitable job, training, work placement or volunteer work.

 Sometimes it may not be possible to find paid work right away, for example because you do not have enough experience.
-In those circumstances, you can get experience through an apprenticeship, volunteer work or an internship.
+In those circumstances, you can get experience through an apprenticeship, volunteer work or a work placement.

 Volunteering is work you do for others or for society without getting paid for it.
 Sometimes, however, you can receive volunteer compensation.